OVERVIEW

 Testing with users & making changes

-I conducted multiple usability sessions with 10 different users to measure user engagement, user retention, and ensure my designs were aligning with user interests.
+I conducted multiple usability sessions with 10 different users to measure user engagement, user retention, and ensure my designs aligned with user interests.

 USABILITY FINDING 001